The Complete Master Works 2

 The Complete Master Works 2 is a video album by American comedy rock band Tenacious D. Released on November 4, 2008, it features footage from the band's performances at the Paramount Theatre in Seattle, Washington on February 16 and 17, 2007, during The Pick of Destiny Tour.
 The release also features numerous bonus videos and D Tour: A Tenacious Documentary.
 It is the successor to the band's previous collection The Complete Master Works.

 A notable mistake on the DVD case states that the footage of the Seattle performances was recorded at the Moore Theatre.
 The band would go on to perform at the Moore Theatre over ten years later in December 2018, as part of their Post-Apocalypto Tour.

+A sequel, The Complete Master Works 3, was announced in August 2025.